Skip to main content

 1. Student Organizations

 a.
-Payments using Student Government Association funds must be submitted in the form of an ISR.
+Payments using Student Government Association funds or SEE funds must be submitted to Event & Guest Services in the form of an ISR.
+Finalized ISR payment forms must be submitted at the Stamp Information Desk as payment for events.

 i.
-It is the clients responsibility to submit ISR paper work to SGA far enough in advance to ensure that deposit due dates and final payment due dates are met.
+It is the clients responsibility to submit ISR request paper work to SGA or SEE far enough in advance to ensure that deposit due dates and final payment due dates are met.

 b.
-Payments using credit cards can be submitted through the Ticket Office or through stampunion.umd.edu/payments/egs.
+Payments using credit cards must be submitted online at stampunion.umd.edu/payments/egs.

 i.
-Clients must take into consideration that payments submitted through University Tickets can take up to two business days to post to accounts.
+Clients must take into consideration that online credit card payments submitted online can take up to two business days to post to accounts.

 ii.
 It is the clients responsibility to make online payments far enough in advance to ensure that deposit due dates and final payment due dates are met.

 c.
-Payments using a university department KFS must be submitted to the Event & Guest Services in writing from an authorized university staff person.
+Payments using a university department KFS account must be submitted to the Event & Guest Services in writing from an authorized university staff employee from the university department.

 i.
 It is the clients responsibility to submit required information far enough in advance to ensure that deposit due dates and final payment due dates are met.